Top 10 IoT Development Boards for Building IoT Projects in 2019

 Particle is also a new age IoT company which is building end to end solution for IoT domain.
-Particle provides development board, OEM modules, IoT Sim, connectivity suite and cloud services all under one umbrella.
+Particle provides development board, OEM modules, IoT Sim, connectivity suite, and cloud services all under one umbrella.

 Particle Mesh is backed by the Argon (Wifi, Bluetooth, Mesh), the Boron (LTE, Bluetooth, Mesh), and the Xenon (Bluetooth, Mesh), which allow you to create a powerful network of mesh over cellular connectivity gateway or wifi connectivity gateway.
 Xenon acts as the mesh device which is connected to sensors.
-Multiple Xenon devices form a mesh network which runs on an open mesh networking standard released by the Thread Group.
-Finally, the mesh network is connected to either Wifi (Argon) or Cellular (Boron) gateway to take it to online.
+Multiple Xenon devices form a mesh network that runs on an open mesh networking standard released by the Thread Group.
+Finally, the mesh network is connected to either Wifi (Argon) or Cellular (Boron) gateway to take it online.

 2. Arduino Nano 33 IoT

-Out of all new boards launched by Arduino at Maker Faire event, Arduino Nano 33 IoT is specifically designed for IoT use case in mind where form factor is a concern.
+Out of all new boards launched by Arduino at Maker Faire event, Arduino Nano 33 IoT is specifically designed for IoT use cases in mind where form factor is a concern.
 The new Arduino Nano 33 IoT is based around a Microchip ATSAMD21 Arm Cortex-M0+ processor, with both Wi-Fi and Bluetooth LE provided by an onboard Espressif ESP32 in the form of a u-blox NINA-W102 module.
-The board also comes with 9-axis IMU and a crypto chip to securely store certificates and pre-shared keys, and is compatible with the new Arduino IoT Cloud.
-Also, it only costs around 18$ and available for order at Arduino store.
+The board also comes with 9-axis IMU and a crypto chip to securely store certificates and pre-shared keys and is compatible with the new Arduino IoT Cloud.
+Also, it only costs around 18$ and available for order at the Arduino store.

 1. Arduino MKR Series IoT Boards

 MKR GSM 1400 combines the functionality of Arduino Zero and global GSM connectivity.
 The GSM module attached to the board supports GSM’s range 880/915 MHz.
 MKR FOX 1200 combines the functionality of Arduino Zero and SigFox connectivity.
 It is the ideal solution for makers wanting to design IoT projects with minimal previous experience in networking having a low power device.
 MKR WAN 1300 combines the functionality of Arduino Zero and LoRa connectivity.
 It has been designed to offer a practical and cost-effective solution for makers seeking to add Lo-Ra connectivity to their projects with minimal previous experience in networking.
 MKR WIFI 1010 combines the functionality of Arduino Zero and Wifi.
-It has ESP32 wifi module made by U-BLOX which provides a significant improvement over MKR WIFI 1000 board in terms of prototyping and low power consumption.
+It has an ESP32 wifi module made by U-BLOX which provides a significant improvement over MKR WIFI 1000 board in terms of prototyping and low power consumption.
 MKR NB 1400 adds Narrow Band communication to your project.
 It’s the perfect choice for devices in remote locations without an Internet connection, or in situations in which power isn’t available (e.g., field monitoring systems).
 This board is designed for global use, providing Cat M1/NB1 deployed bands 2, 3, 4, 5, 8, 12, 13, 20, 28 (Vodafone, AT&T, T-Mobile USA, Telstra, Verizon).

-With various in-built options such as LiPo charging circuit, RTC etc in all the boards and various shields such as MKR Term Shield, MKR ENV Shield etc has made is even easier to quickly and easily build IoT projects with this board.
+With various in-built options such as LiPo charging circuit, RTC, etc in all the boards and various shields such as MKR Term Shield, MKR ENV Shield, etc has made is even easier to quickly and easily build IoT projects with this board.